 Commercial Crime/Fidelity Bonds

 Commercial crime/fidelity bonds protect employers from employee dishonesty.
-Such bonds will pay for the loss of income or property due to employee misconduct.
+These fidelitybonds will pay for the loss of income or property due to employee misconduct.
+This misconduct can include theft, forgery, burglary, and fraud.

 Client’s Property/Third Property Fidelity Bonds

-A judicial bond guarantees that any damages, court costs, and attorney fees that result from court action will be paid for by the principals.
+A judicial bond, or court bond, guarantees that any damages, court costs, and attorney fees that result from court action will be paid for by the principals.
+Oftentimes, you may find yourself required to purchase a judicial bond before you enter a court proceeding.

 ERISA/Pension & Profit-Sharing Bonds

-Required by the Employee Retirement Income Security Act, ERISA bonds protect employee retirement plans against losses due to fraud or dishonesty.
+Required by the Employee Retirement Income Security Act, ERISA bonds protect employee’s health and retirement plans against losses due to fraud or dishonesty.
+If an employee has access to funds in your employer-sponsored health and retirement plans programs, they must be covered for, at a minimum, 10% of the money they have access to.

 Tax Preparer E&O Bonds

-A tax preparer bond protects the public by guaranteeing that the tax preparer will operate with honesty and transparency, and not do anything that will cause their clients harm.
+A tax preparer errors and omissions bond protects the public by guaranteeing that the tax preparer will operate with honesty and transparency, and not do anything that will cause their clients harm.
+Since tax preparers have access to so much of their client’s personal information, this type of bond serves as protection to ensure you will not be defrauded.

 Bid bonds guarantee that the principal will fulfill their obligation to the obligee according to the terms of a written contract, particularly in the case when a contractor bids on a public project, such as a construction project.